Random-access machine: Why the need for an indirect operation: Two major problems with the counter-machine model

 Observe that the counter machine's finite-state machine must call out a register explicitly (directly) by its name/number: INC (65,356) calls out register number "65,365" explicitly.
 If the number of registers exceeds the capability of the finite state machine to address them, then registers outside the bounds will be unreachable.
 For example, if the finite-state machine can only reach 65,536 = 2^{16} registers then how can it reach the 65,537th?

 So how do we address a register beyond the bounds of the finite-state machine?
 One approach would be to modify the program-instructions (the ones stored in the registers) so that they contain more than one command.
-But this too can be exhausted unless an instruction is of (potentially) unbounded size.
-So why not use just one "über-instruction" – one really really big number – that contains all the program instructions encoded into it!
-This is how Minsky solves the problem, but the Gödel numbering he uses represents a great inconvenience to the model, and the result is nothing at all like our intuitive notion of a "stored program computer".
+But this approach runs into the same problem unless we allow instructions to have potentially unbounded size.
+So why not use a single "über-instruction" – one massive number containing all the program instructions encoded within it?
+This is how Minsky solves the problem, but the Gödel numbering he uses represents a great inconvenience to the model, and the result bears little resemblance to our intuitive notion of a "stored program computer".

 Elgot and Robinson (1964) come to a similar conclusion with respect to a RASP that is "finitely determined".
 Indeed it can access an unbounded number of registers (e.g. to fetch instructions from them) but only if the RASP allows "self modification" of its program instructions, and has encoded its "data" in a Gödel number (Fig. 2 p.
 396).

 In the context of a more computer-like model using his RPT (repeat) instruction Minsky (1967) tantalizes us with a solution to the problem (cf p.
 214, p.
 259) but offers no firm resolution.
 He asserts:

 "In general a RPT operation could not be an instruction in the finite-state part of the machine ... this might exhaust any particular amount of storage allowed in the finite part of the computer [sic, his name for his RAM models].
 RPT operations require infinite registers of their own." (p.
 214).